mark-crichton/CloudGB/README.md

 # CloudGB

-A GameBoy emulator that streams its video output over the Internet using WebSockets
+An implementation of serverboy.js that streams its video output over the Internet using WebSockets

 # Install Dependencies
 ```